spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/advanced-chunk-size-calculation.md

 ### Output

 Once the required data is entered into the **Basic Chunk Size Calculator** and **Advanced Chunk Size Calculator**, it will compute the optimal queue chunk sizes for each queue.
-Developers will need to configure these queue chunk sizes in their project to align with the calculated values.
+Developers will need to configure these queue chunk sizes in the project to align with the calculated values.

 > For instructions on how to set up chunk sizes for the queues, [click here](https://docs.spryker.com/docs/dg/dev/backend-development/data-manipulation/queue/queue.html#configuration-for-chunk-size).